Dr Damien Mansell

-Damien is a senior lecturer specialising in remote sensing and Geographical Information Systems (GIS).
-He is programme director of Geography with Applied GIS, an innovative degree pathway he proposed and designed and programme director and developer of PGT MSc Geographical Infomration Science,
+Damien is an Associate Profesor of GIS.
+He is programme director of UG BSc Geography with Applied GIS an innovative degree pathway he proposed and designed and programme director and developer of PGT MSc Geographical Infomration Science,

 Before coming to Exeter, Damien gained a first class B.Sc Geography degree at the University of Sheffield (2004-2007) and went on to research for a PhD at Swansea University entitled ‘Controls on the calving rate of North-West Svalbard glaciers’.
 Insights from iceberg formation were understood from satellite images to investigate the nature and timing of relationships between how fast the glaciers are flowing, meltwater and sea-ice cover.